Glossary & Lingo

 corrosion

-The gradual decomposition or destruction of a material due to chemical action, often an electrochemical reaction.
+Chemical action which causes the gradual decomposition or destruction of a material, often an electrochemical reaction.
+Corrosion can be chemical, biological, or physical.
 Corrosion starts at the surface of a material and moves inward.

 cross-connection

-A connection between a drinking (potable) water system and an unapproved water supply that may lead to contamination of the water supply.
-For example, if you have a pump moving non-potable water and you use the drinking water system to supply water for the pump seal, a cross-connection or mixing between the two water systems can occur.
+A connection between a drinking water system and a non-potable supply.
+It may lead to contamination of the water supply.
+For example, if a pump is moving non-potable water and the drinking water system is used to supply water for the pump seal, a cross-connection or mixing between the two water systems can occur.

 cryptosporidium